Clydesdale Bank: Virgin Money

 In June 2018, CYBG plc announced it would acquire Virgin Money for £1.7 billion in an all-stock deal.
-Almost one in six employees are expected to lose their jobs in the takeover, which will result in retail customers being migrated to the Virgin Money brand over three years.
+Almost one in six employees were expected to lose their jobs in the takeover, which resulted in retail customers being migrated to the Virgin Money brand over three years.
 The acquisition of Virgin Money was completed on 15 October 2018.
 In June 2019, CYBG plc announced its plans to consolidate its businesses under the Virgin Money brand.
-Clydesdale Bank, Yorkshire Bank and B, which exist as trading divisions of Clydesdale Bank plc will begin to use the Virgin Money name in late 2019 with full use planned by early 2021.
+Clydesdale Bank, Yorkshire Bank and B, which existed as trading divisions of Clydesdale Bank plc began to use the Virgin Money name in late 2019 with full use implemented by early 2021.
 In preparation for rebranding, the existing Virgin Money plc was merged into the existing Clydesdale Bank plc on 21 October 2019.

 Nationwide

-Following the acquisition of Virgin Money UK by Nationwide Building Society in October 2024, most of Clydesdale Bank plc's business is set to be legally transferred to Nationwide on 2 April 2026, subject to the approval of a transfer scheme by the Companies Court.
-Nationwide intends to continue using the Virgin Money and Clydesdale Bank names for accounts which are transferred.
-Customers of Virgin Money with a current account, savings account, or mortgage would become Nationwide members as a result of the transfer.

-Clydesdale Bank plc would retain the right to issue banknotes in Scotland and most of the assets and liabilities it holds which are not subject to UK law.
+Following the acquisition of Virgin Money UK by Nationwide Building Society in October 2024, most of Clydesdale Bank plc's business was legally transferred to Nationwide on 2 April 2026 under a banking business transfer scheme which was approved by the Companies Court on 23 February 2026.
+Nationwide intends to continue using the Virgin Money name for accounts which are transferred, though Clydesdale Bank mortgages changed to 'Clydesdale' branding.
+Customers of Virgin Money with a current account, savings account, or mortgage became Nationwide members as a result of the transfer.
+Clydesdale Bank plc retained the right to issue banknotes in Scotland and most of the assets and liabilities it holds which are not subject to UK law.